lorensen/VTKExamples/src/VTKBook/11Chapter11.md

 Using the Web this scenario changes significantly.
 It is now possible to create reports so that other researchers can interact directly with the data, including visualizing the results in an alternative form.
 The Web also provides the opportunity to publish results immediately so that anyone with Web access can view them.
 Additionally, results can be modified as your work progresses so that they are always up to date.

 Another motivation for visualization over the Web is collaboration.
 If a researcher is performing a visualization of a dataset at one site, there are a number of hurdles preventing someone at another site from doing the same.
 For starters, the data, which could be sizable, must be copied, or sent from one site to the other.
 Then the software being used must be available at both sites which may not even be possible depending on the hardware available.
-The popularity of cross-platform systems such as AVS, IBM’s Data Explorer, and VTK have helped this situation, but even then the software and data reside at both locations.
+The popularity of cross-platform systems such as AVS, IBM's Data Explorer, and VTK have helped this situation, but even then the software and data reside at both locations.
 This is frequently referred to as client-side visualization because all steps of the visualization are performed at the collaboration (or client) sites.
 In contrast, server-side visualization occurs when all of the visualization is done at one centralized location called the server.
 The results of the server-side visualization are then sent to collaboration sites.

 The Web opens up the opportunity to perform mixed client/server visualization that has a number of benefits.
-First, let’s consider the drawbacks to client-side only visualization.
+First, let's consider the drawbacks to client-side only visualization.
 As mentioned in the preceding discussion, client-side visualization requires both the data and the software at the client.
 If the datasets are very large it may be impractical to transfer the data over the Web.
-Since the server doesn’t know what the client is going to do with the data, all of the data must be sent.
+Since the server doesn't know what the client is going to do with the data, all of the data must be sent.
 Additionally, the client may not have sufficient memory or performance to perform the visualization.
 The advantages of client-side visualization are that the user has complete control over the visualization and can interact with or modify it at will.

 With server-side visualization the most significant loss is in interaction.
 A server-side only visualization is much like publishing a report.
 The clients have very little control over the images and animations it produces.
 The advantage is that the results are easily viewed from any client without requiring special hardware or software.
 As we will see in the remaining sections, the advantage of using recently developed Web technology is that we can mix server-, and client-side visualization much more readily than before, providing the benefits of both.